 RomReal seeks to deliver sustainable development through its ethical policy and working practices.
-The terms of include requirements reference economic and social progress at a local level.
+The terms of reference include requirements for economic and social progress at a local level.
 The Company has supported educational initiatives, both those that spread best practice in sustainable development, and those that enhance the local educational infrastructure in general.
-The Company aims to evolve as an enduring partner for the region, and wants to create lasting improvements that raise standards of living and employment for the next generation.